-You can use the Gravity Forms WordPress plugin to create a front-end form that collects data.
+You can use the Gravity Forms WordPress plugin to create a front-end form that collects the required data.
 You can either keep this form private and use it for yourself or for your employees.
-Or, if your use case dictates it, you can also make the form public and accept submissions from visitors to your site.
+Or, if your use case calls for it, you can also make the form public and accept submissions from visitors to your site.

 Then, you can automatically generate a PDF file by inserting the data from your form into your PDF document.
-You can create your own PDF template and your PDF will retain its layout/design even after inserting data from your form.
-For example, you can add a watermark or your business’ logo.
+You can create your own PDF template, and your PDF will retain its layout/design even after inserting data from your form.
+For example, you can add a watermark or your business’s logo.